rubendcm9708/sentry-vorwaerts/README.md

   **note**: This is done manually because the service is going to ask the user if he wants to create a user, so type yes and pass user email and password.

-1. Check for the entry point for the sentry-server and access the host in your web browser of preference:
+1. Check for the entry point for the sentry-server and access the host in your web browser of preference.
+Finally, config the requested values by sentry:
 `service sentry-server -n sentry --url`

 ## References